RyanWangZf/TrialPanorama/README.md

-# Clinical Trial Benchmark Framework
+# TrialPanorama:Clinical Trial Database and Benchmark

 This benchmark framework provides tools for evaluating language models on clinical trial-related tasks, designed to assess model capabilities in understanding and reasoning about medical research: